 The growth opportunity for SURF is significant as consolidation among stand-alone funds continues, induced by an increasing regulatory burden placed on boards of trustees in a concerted effort by the National Treasury to reduce the number of stand-alone retirement funds to fewer than 200.
-At the same time, the enhanced industry cost disclosure requirements serve as a boost to SURF, with its low-cost and transparent pricing model, as does its specialist design which resolves some of the structural conflicts of interests inherent in many one-stop-shop offerings.
+At the same time, the enhanced industry cost disclosure requirements serve as a boost to SURF, with its competitive cost and transparent pricing model, as does its specialist design which resolves some of the structural conflicts of interests inherent in many one-stop-shop offerings.
 Apart from the continuing trend of stand-alone funds moving into umbrella fund arrangements, many employers regularly review their existing umbrella fund participation, which means that there is a vibrant secondary market within the umbrella fund industry.

-SURF's lowest cost proposition coupled with competitive investment returns makes for one of the most optimal retirement outcomes in the industry."
+"SURF's competitive cost proposition coupled with competitive investment returns, innovative products and high quality service makes for one of the most optimal retirement outcomes in the industry."